thanhmvu/FaceSimilarity/README.md

 This project trains the VGGFace network for face similarity using triplet loss
+This repo is continuing work of Face Similarity research by [Wassim Gharbi](https://github.com/wassgha) and Dr. [Amir Sadovnik](http://sites.lafayette.edu/sadovnia/)

 ## Directories: